Key course information

 Modules and course content are subject to change.

-Students who have not studied Brookes’ Foundation Degree in Early Years will need to produce a transcript of the modules and learning outcomes they have studied on their level 5 course to allow credit rating by Brookes and evidence coverage of sufficient comparable content.
+If you have not studied Brookes’ Foundation Degree in Early Years, you will need to produce a transcript of the modules and learning outcomes you have studied on your level 5 course to allow credit rating by Brookes and evidence coverage of sufficient comparable content.

 Gaining a place on the course may also be subject to a successful interview and a strong UCAS application with an appropriate reference.